 We have now got to catch those negative thoughts, and it is not easy to start this process.
 Once we do, it gets easier.

 Talking to the right people can help.
-Friends, family, support groups, talk therapy, psychologists, life coaches are great with helping you work on anxiety.
+Friends, family, support groups, talk therapy, psychologists, and life coaches are great with helping you work on anxiety.
 Talking helps with.

 Cognitive behavioural, which teaches you to adjust your thoughts and actions.